gulpjs/gulp/README.md

   function modifyContents(file, cb){
     // remember that contents is ALWAYS a buffer file.contents = new Buffer(header + String(file.contents));

+    // first argument is an error if one exists
-    cb(null, file);
+    // second argument is the modified file object cb(null, file);
   }